Standwerth/Standwerth/README.md

 Standwerth/Standwerth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Portfolio

+Pickr XS

+Bitfeed

+Bitfeed is an app I built by following a tutorial made by Swiftful Thinking.
+The app is built in SwiftUI using MVVM architecture, with an extra layer for handling networking.
+The app utilizes publishers and subscribers and uses the Combine framework.
+I also customized the UI according to my own preferences.
+For the networking, the app uses the CoinGecko API in order to fetch the information as JSON data which is then parsed and fed to the app.